peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 bogus, preventing the response from being used by an application.

-This document provides a means of signalling the existence of a zone cut in a namespace which does not include the corresponding child zone, in order to eliminate this ambiguity.
-We refer to this type of zone cut as a "zone cut to nowhere" and introduce the corresponding terms "delegation to nowhere" and "referral to nowhere" that are defined in {{definitions}}.
+This document provides a means of signalling the existence of a zone cut in a namespace in circumstances where the child zone only exists in different namespaces.
+We refer to this type of zone cut as a "zone cut to nowhere" and introduce the corresponding terms "delegation to nowhere" and "referral to nowhere" in {{definitions}}.

 # Conventions and Definitions {#definitions}